hrishabhsharma/Kubernetes-Multi-Node-Cluster-Over-AWS-Cloud/README.md

 ```

 * After initializing master it will give you commands to run.
 Below are the commands we need to run
+> To start using your cluster, you need to run the following as a regular user:
 ```
  mkdir -p $HOME/.kube
  sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config